Federal Loans and Private Loans

 Faulkner offers Perkins Loans to applicants who demonstrate exceptional financial need.
-The maximum annual loan limit for undergraduate students is $5500.
-The maximum aggregate loan limit is $8000 for any student who has not completed two academic years (60 semester hours) of undergraduate work with a $27,500 aggregate limit for a bachelor's degree.
+The maximum annual loan limit for undergraduate students is $5500 per year for an aggregate total of $27,500 for undergraduate study.
+The maximum aggregate loan limit is $11,000 for any student who has not completed two academic years (60 semester hours) of undergraduate work with a $27,500 aggregate limit for a bachelor’s degree.
 Graduates may borrow up to $8,000 per year and an aggregate of $60,000.
 Loans are made directly to students with Faulkner as the lender.
 Students must meet selection criteria, which is available in the Financial Aid Office.

 Interest Rate and Payment Terms

 The interest rate for Perkins Loans is a fixed rate of 5%.
 Interest does not accrue while the borrower remains in school at least half time or during a nine month grace period that follows.
 Repayment begins nine months after the borrower is last enrolled at least half time, and may extend up to a maximum of 10 years with no prepayment penalty.
 There are no fees.